wellhausen/sorting_lesson/01_Sorting_Algorithm_Practice/07_python_snippet.md

 ##### !question

-Given the following Quick Sort Algorithm, fill in the three missing variables within the angled brackets <>.
+Given the following Quick Sort Algorithm, fill in the three missing variables.

 ##### !end-question